vmummer/juice-shop-solver/README.md

 # Juice shop solver
-OWASP - Juice shop solver - Based on work done by Bryan Fauquembergue
+OWASP - Juice Shop Solver - Based on work done by Bryan Fauquembergue
 - Small enhanced have been made to allow changing of the URL via commandline

 ## How to install it